-Many organizations today incorporate independent professional talent into their fulltime workforce.
-But whether your business has been engaging independent contractors for years or is just beginning use independent talent, it is increasingly important to put measures in place to help correctly classify talent as either traditional employees—recipients of a W-2 Wage and Tax Statement—or independent contractors—recipients of form 1099-MISC, Miscellaneous Income.
+Many organizations today incorporate independent professional talent into their fulltime workforce, making it increasingly important to put measures in place to help correctly classify talent as either traditional employees—recipients of a W-2 Wage and Tax Statement—or independent contractors—recipients of form 1099-MISC, Miscellaneous Income.

 The risk of being audited for worker misclassification has increased in the past few years with growing awareness of independent worker rights, more news coverage of high-profile misclassification lawsuits, and a growing conversation around how to interpret worker classification laws.